 As humans, we seem to have an inherent desire to share the things that give us pleasure, especially foods.
 With a world of information available at our fingertips, it only makes sense to inquire what human foods are safe for dogs to eat before we offer them to our pets.
 Dogster has looked into various food groups and asked if dogs can eat fruits, vegetables and dairy products.
 Now, we turn our attention to popular snack nuts.
 So, can dogs eat nuts?
 Can dogs eat almonds?
 What about peanuts, pistachios, cashews and other nuts?

-Can dogs eat nuts in their shells?
 Although some nuts may not contain native toxins that adversely affect dogs, the shells of all nuts present the risk of tearing tissue as they move through a dog’s digestive tract.
 Can dogs eat nuts out of their shells then?
 The meat of many nuts contains high quantities of fats that can cause upset stomachs.
 Many store-bought, commercially-available nuts are also packaged with salt and other chemicals, which can dehydrate or even poison dogs.

 Can dogs eat nuts covered in chocolate or other candy coatings?
 These types of nuts are even more dangerous.
 Chocolate is toxic to dogs.